-- Trim off the hair that refuses to stay at bay.
-Be mindful not to cut out your natural hair.
+- Trim off the hair that refuses to stay at bay, but be mindful not to cut out your natural hair.

 - Be mindful of your hair if you love swimming.
-The pool water has chlorine which can suck the natural oil in your hair and scalp leaving them dry.
+The pool water has chlorine, which can strip off the natural oils in your hair and scalp, leaving them dry.

 Now I would love to hear from you: